diegofelinto/diegofelinto/README.md

 ### Hello there! 👋

-I'm Diego, a Sr. Financial Analyst working at Credit Cooperative.
+I'm Diego, a Sr. Financial Analyst working at a Credit Union.

 - 🔭 I’m currently working as a Collection and Credit Risk Management
 - 🌱 I’m learning about Python, R, SQL and Machine Learning models